 With a price of less than 500 yen, you can get little figures of characters from popular anime or manga such Pokemon and Gundam.
 Some are even from the nostalgic old series which remind people of their childhood.
 For people who do not watch anime to enjoy Gachapon, there are also a lot of non-character products, including animals, Japanese food, items designed based on traditional Japanese culture, Japanese artwork and traditional folk crafts such as Manekinako.

 Akihabara is the place where you definitely should visit to explore Japan’s unique Gachapon culture.
-There is even specialty store of Gachapon there.
-Akihabara Gachapon Kaikan, known as the heaven of Gachapon, has around 500 Gachapon machines inside the shop.
+There is even a specialty store of Gachapon there.
+Akihabara Gachapon Kaikan, known as the heaven of Gachapon, has around 500 Gachapon machines.
 The store changes and updates the categories of Gachapon from time to time.
 You can always find what you want there!
-The shop welcomes Gachapon lovers every day only except the New Year’s Day.
+The shop welcomes Gachapon lovers every day (except New Year’s Day).

 Besides Akihabara, Shinjuku and Shibuya are other alternatives where you can go for Gachapon.
 Gachapon can also be found at other places such as airports, main train stations, restaurants, shopping malls or some chain stores in Japan.
-Nowadays, it is also possible buy some Gachapon toys online; however, it will then lose the fun of “Gacha.”
+Nowadays, it is also possible buy some Gachapon toys online; but why forgo the fun part?

 Of course, it is attractive to get a small toy related to your favorite manga, anime, games, etc. by paying only 100 to 500 yen, especially when the toys are becoming more and more high-quality and sometimes limited-edition.
 It is also a great chance to bring some unique Japanese gifts and souvenirs home, in a cheap but fun way.

-The small plastic ball does not only contain a simple toy, but also a tiny space to hold the Japanese culture.
+The small plastic ball doesn’t only contain a toy, but also a tiny space to hold the Japanese culture.
 Various Gachapon come together to make rows of Gachapon machines arranging along the streets, displaying the diversity of Japanese culture.

 Next time when you walk pass by a Gachapon machine, have a try, and start your exploration of Japanese culture with the small capsule toy in your hand!